Overfishing

 Look again at the final round.
 Can the class agree that the final fishing method was the quickest and easiest way to catch a lot of fish?

 Think back to the story of cod.
 By the time the late 20th century rolled around, many cod fisheries were depleted and closed off to fishing.
-Even though cod lay a crazy amount of eggs, the demand for the fish was so high and fishing methods became so effective that cod have almost reached a point of extinction!
+Even though cod lay many eggs, the demand for the fish was so high and fishing methods became so effective that cod have almost reached a point of extinction!

 So how do we solve the problem of overfishing?
 Make a list on the board of all the solutions your students come up with to solve issues of overfishing.
-Try to guide them or refine their ideas (diversify harvested species, allow fisheries to rest, moratoriums, ban certain types of fishing, etc…).
+Some possible solutions to discuss: (diversify harvested species, allow fisheries to rest, moratoriums, ban certain types of fishing, size limits, etc…).
 For a real world example, Canada banned cod fishing off of its eastern coast in 1992.
 Cod are just now returning to the area some 26 years later, and it’s still uncertain if the fishery will ever bounce back to what it once was.

 FOLLOW UP & EXTENSIONS